mindspore-ai/docs/docs/mindspore/source_en/faq/installation.md

 <br/>

-### Q: What should I do if the software version required by MindSpore is not the same with the Ubuntu default software version?
+### Q: What should I do if the software version required by MindSpore is not the same as the Ubuntu default software version?

 A: Currently, MindSpore only provides version matching relationships, which requires you to manually install and upgrade the companion software. (**Note**: MindSpore requires Python3.7.5 and gcc7.3, and the default version in Ubuntu 16.04 are Python3.5 and gcc5, whereas the default one in Ubuntu 18.04 are Python3.7.3 and gcc7.4)